yeti0904/noro-old/README.md

 | Ctrl + D   | Save as                    |
 | Ctrl + O   | Open                       |
 | Ctrl + F   | Find                       |

+## features
+### textbox history
+use the up/down arrow keys to move up and down through your textbox history

+textbox history is limited to 50 entries, you can change this in src/constants.hh